aknackiron/testdroid-documentation/testdroid-faq/index.md

  Of course.
 You can record any interactions with your app/game and then replay it as Android JUnit Test or Android JUnit Test From APK (under Run As menu) by highlighting the generated test project.

-## Testdroid Enterprise
+## Bitbar Testing Enterprise

-###  Can I cluster my Testdroid Enterprise device set over various locations?
+###  Can I cluster my Bitbar Testing Enterprise device set over various locations?
 E.g. 15 Android devices in UK, 10 iOS in India?
 And is that one installation?

  Yes, of course.
 This depends how you want to set up your environment.
 You can have one server connecting a certain device group (e.g. Android devices in UK) and another one in India for iOS devices.
-Those two servers can be grouped together in Testdroid Enterprise under your firewall and results can be viewed anywhere in your premises/locations.
+Those two servers can be grouped together in Bitbar Testing Enterprise under your firewall and results can be viewed anywhere in your premises/locations.

-## Testdroid API
+## Bitbar Testing API

-More information about Testdroid Integration API can be found here:
+More information about Bitbar Testing Integration API can be found here:
 [docs.testdroid.com/testdroid-cloud-integration/api/]({{site.github.url}}/testdroid-cloud-integration/api/)
 <!-- http://help.testdroid.com/customer/portal/topics/810087-testdroid-cloud-integration-api/articles  -->